A Look Inside the Catalogue

 Right, Lot 149: Le Mois / November, pen and ink, circa 1899.
 Sold for $13,750.

-Rounding out the sale are works by Pierre Bonnard, Eugène Grasset, Adolfo Hohenstein, Privat-Livemont, Théophile-Alexandre Steinlen, Henri de Toulouse-Lautrec and others, offerings that speak to Meyerhoff’s discerning eye for the graphic glory of Art Nouveau.
+Works by Pierre Bonnard, Eugène Grasset, Adolfo Hohenstein, Privat-Livemont, Théophile-Alexandre Steinlen, Henri de Toulouse-Lautrec and others, rounded out the sale.
+The auction spoke to Meyerhoff’s discerning eye for the graphic glory of Art Nouveau.

 Left, Lot 75: Henri de Toulouse-Lautrec, Babylone d'Allemagne, 1894.
 Sold for $25,000.